howardjhkim/calcounter/README.md

 ## Reflection

-This is my first ever project as a self-taught developer.
 The goal of this project was to build a real-life applicable application to help myself and others reach their desired fitness & weight goals.